 Buchan retired from football in 1928 and went on to become a journalist with the Daily News before co-founding the Football Writers’ Association in 1947.

 6. David Jack [1920–1934] [257 Goals/476 Matches]

-An inside forward, David jack played for three clubs namely Plymouth Argyle, Bolton Wanderers and Arsenal.
+An inside forward, David Jack played for three clubs namely Plymouth Argyle, Bolton Wanderers and Arsenal.
 He scored more than a century of goals for both the latter clubs.
-He is considered as one of the finest players of his generation.
+He is considered one of the finest players of his generation.

 In October 1928 Arsenal smashed the British transfer record to sign him, paying £10,980 for his services.
 He scored 25 goals in the 31 games he played in his first season at Arsenal and was their top scorer.
 The following season he became the first player to win the FA Cup for 2 different clubs at Wembley as Arsenal beat Huddersfield 2-0 in the final.

 Jack continued to feature for Arsenal through the early 1930s, recording a personal best of 34 goals in their First Division-winning season of 1930–31.
 He won two more titles in 1932–33 and 1933–34.
 He retired in 1934, having scored 124 goals for Arsenal in 208 games that makes him the tenth best goalscorer in the club’s history.